LofiSilas/AutoEssayWriter/README.md

 ## Update

 Version 1.2 is just a small update, allowing you to physically type without crashing the program.

+Version 1.4 allows you to customize your wait time and wpm

 ## How-To-Use